 A Yelp employee who has a bi-weekly income of $733.24 wrote an open letter to Yelp CEO Jeremy Stoppelman to complain about her living conditions in San Francisco and her experience working in the consumer support department for the website’s food delivery subsidiary, Eat24.
-She was fired from her job a few hours later after sharing the post via Twitter.

 The employee, Talia Jane (not her real name), detailed in her letter posted on Medium on Feb.
 19 how she and “every single one” of her coworkers are struggling to make ends meet, reports Business Insider.